-- In 2015, we featured a Crowd Sourced Art Gallery, curated by local not-for-profit The Memory Maker Project, and exposing dozens of local emerging artists to 25,000 visitors.
+- LUMA built a virtual Crowd Sourced Art Gallery, curated by local not-for-profit The Memory Maker Project, and exposing dozens of local emerging artists to 25,000 visitors.

-- In 2016, we’ll feature a juried competition for emerging artists, with a $5000 prize for the winning artist.
+- The festival has hosted a competition for emerging artists, with a $5000 prize for the winning artist.

 - Throughout the year, we offer free projection mapping classes for emerging artists in the region.

 - LUMA’s estimated one-night economic impact is $800,000.

 Every LUMA festival showcases the unique talents of the many professionals in our community.
 We hope the continued recognition of this event, the city and its people can only add to Binghamton’s reputation as a growing and revitalizing community with so many great talents and attractions.